Arizona Miner

 Arizona Miner (alternatively the Arizona Weekly Miner, Miner, or Weekly Miner) was a newspaper published in Prescott, Arizona Territory, from 1868 to 1885 and circulated throughout Yavapai County.
 The paper merged with the Arizona Weekly Journal in 1885 to create the Arizona Weekly Journal-Miner, which was published until 1934.
-It underwent a succession of owners and changes in its publishing frequency as well as its political leanings.
+It underwent a succession of owners and changes in its publishing frequency and political leanings.